When your mortgage is paid off, a mortgage discharge should be recorded with the Registry of Deeds to clear your property’s title.

 In some instances, such as making your final mortgage payment, congratulations, the discharge may be sent directly to you and needs to be recorded.

-Your best option for recording your discharge is to bring the original discharge and a check for $76.00 payable to the Norfolk County Registry of Deeds to the Registry at 649 High Street, Dedham from 9:00am to 4:00pm, closed holidays.
-Personal checks are accepted.
+Your best option for recording your discharge is to bring the original discharge and either cash or check (no credit cards) for $106.00, ($105.00 for Registered Land/Land Court) payable to the Norfolk County Registry of Deeds to the Registry at 649 High Street, Dedham from 9:00am to 4:00pm, closed holidays.
 Your mortgage discharge will go on record that day.
-The original document, if it is Recorded (Registry) land will be mailed back to you within 6 to 8 weeks.
+The original document, if it is Recorded (Registry) land will be mailed back to you within 4 to 6 weeks.
 Registered (Land Court) land originals are not returned, but remain in the Land Court records.
 Click here for the distinction between Recorded (Registry) and Registered (Land Court) land.

 Discharges cannot be faxed, the recorded document must be the original.

 My bank went out of business, how do I find out who has my mortgage so that I may record my discharge?
-The Registry has provided an informational sheet, Where has my bank gone? at the bottom of this page, click the link to view/print the sheet.
+The Registry has provided an informational sheet, Where Has My Bank Gone? click this link to view/print the sheet.

 If you have an old mortgage that has not been discharged, and/or you're having difficulty obtaining a mortgage discharge for an old mortgage, the Obsolete Mortgage statute (MGL Chapter 260, section 33) may be of assistance to you.
 We urge you to consult with an attorney regarding any questions you may have pertaining to the Obsolete Mortgage statute.